beykal-lab/aspen-python-automation/README.md

 ---

 📌 Example Use Cases
-- Surrogate Modeling: Building a surrogate model for desalination system outlet temperature.
+- Surrogate Modeling: Building a surrogate model for chemical process.
 Please refer to: "*Shahbazi, A.,et al. “Data-Driven Bi-Level Optimization of Hyperparameters for Machine Learning Models.”
 2024 AIChE Annual Meeting, AIChE, 2024.*"

 - Energy Minimization: Reducing total energy consumption in a multi-effect evaporation unit.
 Please refer to: https://doi.org/10.69997/sct.142929